Missing features

 The feature now appears in dropdown lists when recycling deals.

-Expected completion date — For planned or in-progress features, when you expect to ship.
+• Expected completion date — For planned or in-progress features, when you expect to be implemented.
 This helps with callback timing.

-Release date — For completed features, when it actually shipped.
+• Release date — For implemented features, when it actually was implemented.

 Each missing feature has a status reflecting where it is in your development process.